vtex/speed/README.md

 # VTEX Speed

+> ⚠️ This tool is no longer maintained.

 VTEX Store development tools - reverse proxy, compilation, minification, optimization and more!

 ## Presentation - VTEX Day 2014